aheenam/laravel-translatable/README.md

 This project has not reached a stable status, there are still some methods that must be implemented before v1.0 can be released

-- remove an attributes translation
+- -[remove an attributes translation]
-- remove all (or a locale's) translations of an model
+- -[remove all (or a locale's) translations of an model]
-- return default value if translation is not present
+- -[return default value if translation is not present]
-- make sure that translation is updated on multiple saves
+- -[make sure that translation is updated on multiple saves]
+- -[returns all translations]
+- do some refactoring

 Installation
 ---